Williamsport Regional Airport: Current air service

-Williamsport Regional Airport currently is not served by a commercial airline.
-The industry is experiencing many changes due to COVID, availability of pilots, employees and high fuel costs.
-However, we are hopeful to recruit new service by the fall of 2022.
+On January 8, 2024, the airport announced that Southern Airways Express would begin service to Dulles International Airport (outside Washington, DC) on May 23, 2024, with a planned 10 flights per week, marking the return of commercial passenger service for the first time since September 2021.
+Interline agreements with United, American, and Alaska Airlines will permit "seamless connections" including through-bag transfer.

 Annual fly-in and air show

 The Williamsport Regional Association of Pilots holds a fly-in every June.
 From 1996 to 2013 Williamsport Regional Airport held an Air Show and Balloonfest at the airport, attracting many visitors.
 Some of the most well-known aircraft to arrive at the airport are the B-17, 193d Special Operations Wing's EC-130J and the EC-130 Commando Solo.

 On May 14, 2016 the airport held an open house and airshow.
 One of the aircraft at the show was the Spirit of Freedom Douglas C-54 Skymaster used in the Berlin Blockade (or Berlin Airlift).
 It also featured an ex-FedEx Express Boeing 727 (now an aircraft classroom for Pennsylvania College of Technology), a Boeing B-17 Flying Fortress, and Douglas SBD Dauntless.